blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/DET/labs/Wazuh/wazuh.md

 Now that the CloudFormation stack is complete, the AWS EC2 instance is running.
 However, because Wazuh generates a random password during its automated installation, we need to SSH into the server to retrieve it and verify the manager is running correctly.

-- Open your Windows PowerShell and ensure you are in the directory where you saved havoc-key.pem (the Downloads folder).
+- Open your Windows PowerShell and ensure you are in the directory where you saved wazuh-key.pem (the Downloads folder).

 <img width="636" height="299" alt="image" src="https://github.com/user-attachments/assets/4a3feb14-1875-4e09-a6c5-17714490022d" />